jbtule/keyczar-dotnet/README.md

 ## Compatibility

  - Should interoperate with java/python/c++ with offical api how ever the offical versions of keyczar are very behind in crypto algorithms.
 If you don't need compatiblity I recommend using the unofficial key types.
- - All unofficial/incompatible api changes are under the unofficial names space to be clear what is provided that won't interoperate with java/python/c++.
+ - Unofficial/incompatible api changes are under the unofficial names space to be clear what is provided that won't interoperate with java/python/c++.
+ - MutableKeySet is only backward compatible with official keysets stores when reading keys.
+While it will store the keys differently than official keyczar, it still can produce and decrypt ciphertext compatible with official keyczar.
  - Unofficial algorithms included are *AES-GCM* (`KeyType=C#_AES_AEAD`), RSA-PSS (`KeyType=C#_RSA_SIGN_PRIV`),HMAC-SHA2 (`KeyType=C#_HMAC_SHA2`), and AES-HMAC-SHA2 (`KeyType=C#_HMAC_SHA2`).
 To use them use unofficial flag on the KeyczarTool.
  - If you have an existing keyset and you didn't create with the --unofficial flag, `--force` will be required to add an unofficial key type.
  - `VanillaSigner` and `VanillaVerifier` are feature identical to java/python/c++ `UnversionedSigner` and `UnversionVerifer`